 - Drop-shoulder, true oversized fits

-Their joggers and coord sets are particularly worth checking out if you’re building head-to-toe fits, not just grabbing single tees.
+- Their tees and heavy-duty fleece pieces are particularly worth checking out if you’re building head-to-toe fits, not just grabbing single tees.

 This is where things get interesting.
 The Litt has quietly become one of the most consistent oversized streetwear labels in the country, and it deserves way more attention than it currently gets.